Physically Consistent Modeling of Stacked Intelligent Metasurfaces Implemented with Beyond Diagonal RIS: Numerical Results

 \section{Numerical Results}

-Consider a 3-dimensional coordinate system $(x,y,z)$ in which we locate a \gls{siso} system between a SIM-aided transmitter and a receiver.
+Consider a 3D system where we locate a \gls{siso} system between a SIM-aided transmitter and a receiver\footnote{Note that the effective number of antennas transmitting the signal is $N$, i.e., the number of RIS elements of the $L$th SIM layer.}.
 The transmit antenna is located at $(0,0,0)$ and the SIM layers are $N_x\times N_y$ \glspl{upa} parallel to the $x$-$y$ plane and centered in $(0,0)$.
-The first SIM layer is spaced $\lambda$ from the transmit antenna and the SIM layers are spaced $\lambda$ from each other, where $\lambda$ denotes the wavelength.
+The SIM layers are spaced $\lambda$ from each other and from the transmit antenna, where $\lambda$ denotes the wavelength.
 The RIS elements in each SIM layer have inter-element distance $\lambda/2$ and we set $N_x=4$ and carrier frequency 28~GHz.
-The channels $\bar{\mathbf{H}}^{(\ell)}$, for $\ell=1,\ldots,L$, are modeled using Rayleigh-Sommerfield's diffraction theory as
+The channels $\bar{\mathbf{H}}^{(\ell)}$ are given by diffraction theory as